Civic Collaboration

 Investigate and gain insight.

 What are the major, unique issues facing your city?
 What’s your host organization trying to accomplish?
 Who are the leaders and influencers?
 Discover how progress is made.
-Each team will address a major dilemma, an open-ended question that is relevant to your organization’s work.
+Each team will address a major dilemma—an open-ended question—relevant to your organization’s work.

 Collaborate.